6TH BHAGWAN MAHAVIRA FELLOWSHIP TO STUDY PRAKRIT IN INDIA

 ELIGIBILITY

-Doctorate / Poste-graduate / Graduate in Philosophy / History / Indology / Languages / Linguistics / Religious Studies, from North America, Europe, and India, are eligible for this course.
+Doctorate / Post-graduate / Graduate in Philosophy / History / Indology / Languages / Linguistics / Religious Studies, across the globe, are eligible for this course.

 DESIRABLE